 Mantras are sounds —syllables, words, or phrases— that are used as an object of concentration.
 The word mantra means “that which protects the mind.”
 In Buddhist meditation, many things can be used as objects of concentration, or “mind protectors.”
-For example, the flow of the breath and the sensations of walking are used in body-gate meditation.
-Various hand gestures (mudras) are utilized in speech-gate meditation.
-Analytical syllogisms and the emotions are used in mind-gate meditation.
+For example, the flow of the breath, the sensations of walking, and various hand gestures (mudras) are used in body-gate meditation.
+Noting arising thoughts without engaging with them, analytical syllogisms, and observing the emotions are used in mind-gate meditation.

 Mantra is that constant recollection by which one is protected (mananat-trayate iti mantrah).
 Through the repetition of mantra with mindfulness, we can attain freedom from negative acts, higher birth, and ultimate liberation.
 A mantra is so called because it is achieved by the mental process: the root ‘man’ in the word mantra means ‘to think’, and ‘tra’ means ‘to protect’ or ‘free’ from the bondage of the phenomenal world.
 Japa is the quintessential mind-gate meditation.